SRombauts/UEPlasticPlugin/README.md

 - Mac OS X Support
 - add a setting to pass the --update option to "checkin"
 - add a setting to tell UE if Plastic SCM is configured to use "read-only flags" like Perforce
-- add a "clean directory" or "checkin deleted files"
+- add a "clean directory" or "check-in deleted files"
 - add dedicated icon for Changed files
 - add dedicated icon for Conflicted files
 - add dedicated icon for Replaced/Merged files